TABLE OF CONTENTS

 Subscriptions are the newest trends of the financial and payment processing industry.
 Increasing in revenue by more than 4x since 2015, from $5 billion to $20 billion, there is a huge market for this style of business.
 Customers love it because it allows them to gain access to specialized content, try new things, or conveniently stock up on things they need.
 Businesses love it because it adds value, creates a large subscriber base, and automatically processes consumer payments.
 So, how can you integrate the subscription model into your existing business?
-Outlined below are ideas to help you grow in this way depending on the current products or services that you offer.
+Outlined below are ideas to help you grow in this promising industry with the current products or services that you offer.

 Do You Sell Consumable Items?